-The poem does not follow any rhyme scheme, it is a free verse.
-The Black Walnut Tree Summary
+The poem does not follow any rhyme scheme or meter.
+It is written in free verse.
+Sleeping in the Forest Summary

-The poem does not follow any rhyme scheme, it is a free verse.
+The poem does not follow any rhyme scheme or meter.
+It is written in free verse.

 See lessLost your password?
 Please enter your email address.
 You will receive a link and will create a new password via email.